 An applicant club can object to an 'expert' being used on the panel up until 24 hours before the meeting is convened, sending their objections in writing to the relevant FA.

-If an appeals panel does not find in favour of an applicant, no further representation can be made until the subsequent season.
+If an appeals panel does not find in favour of an applicant, no further application can be made until the subsequent season.

 Status of immigration